+Creating a great advertisement requires a few people to come together in perfect harmony.
 One of those being a designer or copywriter, someone with a creative task that contributes to your project.
 Whether that person is an internal resource or a freelance creative there are ways to make the transaction a wonderful and engaging experience for both parties.

 Honesty and intentions Before speaking with a creative be honest with yourself about what you want to communicate through a piece of work, what the different target markets are and where the media will be consumed.
 In dealing with a creative, be honest about budgets where possible, honest about delivery dates and honest about the scope and deliverables of the project.

 If you don’t know exactly what you want, that is okay, all you need to do is organise a brainstorm session with your creative or a team and let the ideas flow.
 Alternatively, have the creative go through the process quick and send rough drafts or even sketches instead of relying on one large pressured delivery, in order to get ideas that way.

 Having another person review your work can help in getting a different opinion.
 If possible try to get feedback from your client as soon as possible before making your own changes, consolidating feedback will streamline the process dramatically.

 Have fun The best work comes from a good place, when everyone is feeling positive about the project and you have sufficient buy-in from all stakeholders.
 A creative is a real person too, not just a button pusher or tool in a shed.
 Ask them how their day was, or how their kids are.
 Interpersonal relationships with your service providers make the experience of agency life much better.